KIT-IAI/pyWATTS/README.md

 **Please note that pyWATTS is no longer actively maintained.
 Therefore, the contents of this repository are now read-only!**

-**The graph pipeline functionality of pyWATTS has now been integrated into the open source python pacakge [sktime](https://www.sktime.net/en/stable/).**
+**The graph pipeline functionality of pyWATTS has now been integrated into the open source python package [sktime](https://www.sktime.net/en/stable/).**

 We would like to thank everybody who has helped develop, test, and use pyWATTS in the last few years and strongly advise all past pyWATTS users to apply [sktime](https://www.sktime.net/en/stable/) in the future.